Connect with others who understand.

 • Wearing loose-fitting undergarments and clothing to minimize friction

-• Using antibacterial soap on the affected area of skin
+• Using antibacterial soap on the affected area

 • Avoiding skin care products that irritate the skin